-Can data augmentation elevate your data science status basically leaving your peers in awe?
+Can data augmentation elevate your data science status, leaving your peers in awe?
 Absolutely!
-Earlier this week during my day to day as an ML Engineer, I was dealing with a particularly small phishing dataset.
-I needed to figure out a way to generally increase the dataset size while keeping the integrity intact.
-So allow me to demonstrate how utilizing Large Language Models (LLMs) for data augmentation can revolutionize your phishing datasets.
-And in turn significantly enhance your model performance.
+Earlier this week, during my day-to-day as an ML Engineer, I was dealing with a particularly small phishing dataset.
+I needed to figure out how to increase the dataset size while generally keeping the integrity intact.
+So, allow me to demonstrate how utilizing Large Language Models (LLMs) for data augmentation can revolutionize your phishing datasets.
+And, in turn, significantly enhance your model performance.

 Phishing attacks continually evolve as a cyber security threat.
 Now, more than ever, vendors must stay ahead and adapt their offerings with increased sophistication.
 Data augmentation using Large Language Models (LLMs) is one technique that can greatly enhance phishing datasets for machine learning applications.
 In this in-depth guide, I’ll dive into data augmentation, examine the power of LLMs in boosting your security datasets, and reinforce your cyber security confidence—ultimately earning your boss’s love and admiration.

 Data augmentation, a machine learning technique, expands and diversifies training datasets by generating new samples from the original data.
 Data augmentation using Large Language Models (LLM) is like the art of recycling but for data.
 We tweak our existing data slightly to create new, unique data.
 Just like recycling helps us make the most out of our resources, data augmentation helps us get the most out of our data.
 This, in turn, allows us to create “synthetic” phishing datasets while retaining our original unique value.
 This process enhances model performance, minimizes overfitting, and promotes generalization.
 In the context of phishing, having diverse and robust datasets is essential for effectively training models to identify phishing attacks and help prevent them.